MicrosoftDocs/WindowsCommunityToolkitDocs/docs/services/OneDrive.md

 End Using
 ```

-## Known issues and limitations
+### Known issues and limitations

-> [!IMPORTANT]
-> Creating a File using the _OpenIfExists_ CollisionOption is not supported and in the future will return an argument Exception.
+This service, uses [Windows.Storage](https://docs.microsoft.com/en-us/uwp/api/windows.storage) for file managing.

-This is because OneDrive's API doesn't offer the same level of collision options (or ConflictBehavior) as the ones provided by _Windows.Storage.CreationCollisionOption_ which is used for file managing.
+As OneDrive's API doesn't offer the same level of collision options (or ConflictBehavior) as the ones provided by _Windows.Storage.CreationCollisionOption_, when usign the method CreateFileAsync with the parameter _OpenIfExists_, it's set to return an ArgumentException from the OneDriveHelper _TransformCollisionOptionToConflictBehavior_ method.

-As a workaround, the recommended path is using _CreateCollisionOption.FailIfExists_ within a try/catch statement and opening the file whenever the error is caught, or else, manually checking previously if the file exists.
+This method transforms the Windows Storage collision Option into OneDriveConflictBehavior parameters that are sent alongside the request to the API.

 ## Sample Code